AMR-Platform/.github/profile/README.md

 **Problem:** Rapid development cycle led to suboptimal pin assignments, resulting in one motor being controlled by a 10-bit timer lacking hardware-controlled CTC (Clear Timer on Compare) mode.

 **Initial Workaround:**
 -  Generated a 50 % duty-cycle “pseudo-step” PWM.
-To span the full RPM range we had to switch prescalers on-the-fly - acceptable for the first milestone, but sub-optimal.
+To span the full RPM range, we had to switch prescalers on-the-fly - acceptable for the first milestone, but sub-optimal.

 **Solution:**
 - Dual prescaler configuration to cover entire RPM range